svidgen/www.thepointless.com/src/routes/words/unclassified/shorts/big-dinosaur-problem-lately.md

 	description: "We don't have to put up with this nonsense from nostril-less, no-fingered, pokey-backed, gill-ridden reptile-birds!"
 })}

+I have serious words for you, my mammals.

-<p>Dinosaurs are getting out of control, my internet best friends.
-They're getting increasingly more vocal and violent in traffic.
-They're becoming STEGOSAUROUSLY more impatient with fast food professionals.
-And they've been totally REPTILLIAN and/or BIRDLIKE in how they steal stuff from our bird feeders.</p>
+Dinosaurs are getting out of control.
+They have become vocal in traffic.
+They are STEGOSAUROUSLY impatient with fast food professionals, often to the point of speaking unkind words and **throwing** unfriendly glances.
+And don't even get me started on their completely REPTILLIAN and/or BIRDLIKE public demeanor.

 <p style='text-align: center;'>
 	<img